Limit Theorems for Fr\'echet Mean Sets: Introduction

-A primary technical difficulty in this area is that the Fr\'echet $p$-mean and the restricted Fr\'echet $p$-mean are typically sets with more than one point, so it is not clear how to state (let alone, how to prove) the limit theorems of interest.
-Many authors \cite{Bhattacharya,FrechetCLTs,ManifoldsI, ManifoldsII,BookCLTs} prefer to focus on a version of the problem which avoids this issue: They assume that the population Fr\'echet $p$-mean is a single point, and they consider a measurable selection of the empirical Fr\'echet $p$-mean.
+Even in the case of (unrestricted) Fr\'echet means, a primary technical difficulty that arises is that Fr\'echet means are typically sets with more than one point, so it is not clear how to state (let alone, how to prove) the limit theorems of interest.
+Many authors \cite{Bhattacharya,FrechetCLTs,ManifoldsI, ManifoldsII,BookCLTs} prefer to focus on a version of the problem which avoids this issue: They assume that the population Fr\'echet mean is a single point, and they consider a measurable selection of the empirical Fr\'echet mean.
 In this way, many results parallel their classical counterparts quite closely, and many strong conclusions, including central limit theorems \cite{FrechetCLTs,BookCLTs}, can be shown to hold.
 A particularly well-developed area of this theory is that in which $(X,d)$ arises from a Riemannian manifold; the monograph \cite{ManifoldInference} contains a comprehensive account of what is known in this realm.

-In the present work we embrace the generality that the Fr\'echet $p$-means and restricted Fr\'echet $p$-means are random sets.
-This perspective was taken up by a few previous authors \cite{Ziezold,Sverdrup,GinestetGraphs} who found a meaningful sense in which the strong law of large numbers can be shown to hold: If $C_1,C_2,\ldots$ is a sequence of closed subsets of a metric space $(X,d)$, then define their \textit{Kuratowski upper limit} to be the closed set
+In the present work we embrace the generality that the restricted Fr\'echet means are random sets.
+This perspective was taken up by a few previous authors \cite{Ziezold,Sverdrup,GinestetGraphs,Huckemann} who found a meaningful sense in which the strong law of large numbers (SLLN) can be shown to hold: If $C_1,C_2,\ldots$ is a sequence of closed subsets of a metric space $(X,d)$, we define their \textit{Kuratowski upper limit} to be the closed set